Skip to main content

 2026 Season

 Carson Kvapil is running the O'Reilly Series in one of the most unique arrangements in the garage — a rotating multi-car program at JR Motorsports that sees him share the No. 1 with Connor Zilisch and make additional starts in the No. 9.
-Through eight races he sits sixth in points with three top fives and four top 10s, and his best result is a third-place finish at Phoenix.
-Two DNFs have dented an otherwise strong profile.
+Through nine races he sits fifth in points with four top fives and five top 10s, including a fifth at Bristol on April 11 — part of a JR Motorsports sweep of four of the top five positions.
+His best result remains a third-place finish at Phoenix.

 Career